 For the last 30 years, all employers had to do was argue that there were other reasons behind discharging an employee who had filed a work comp claim.
 The Missouri Supreme Court has put an end to this discrimination and has made it easier for wrongfully terminated employees to prove their case.

-If you have been fired by an employer who was hiding behind this “exclusive cause” precedent, contact a St. Louis work comp attorney at Schultz & Myers.
+If you have been fired by an employer who was hiding behind this “exclusive cause” precedent, contact a St. Louis workers comp attorney at Schultz & Myers Personal Injury Lawyers.
 We are dedicated to holding businesses accountable when their employees are injured on the job.